Emanem/nettop/README.md

 -l, --limit-hosts-rows		Limits maximum number of hosts rows per pid (default no limit)
     --help			prints this help and exit

-Press 'q' or 'ESC' inside nettop to quit
+Press 'q' or 'ESC' inside nettop to quit, 'SPACE' or 'p' to pause nettop
 ```

 ### Sample usage